-Four major forage species are encountered in the northern Bering Sea bottom trawl survey: capelin, rainbow smelt, Pacific herring, and Arctic cod (Figure 19).
-These species display very different abundance trends over the short time series (biomass estimates exist only for 2010, 2017, and 2019).
-Estimates for capelin and Arctic cod (Figure 20) dropped precipitously from 2010 while Pacific herring and rainbow smelt (Figure 21) estimates showed substantial increases.
+Four major forage species are encountered in the northern Bering Sea bottom trawl survey: capelin, rainbow smelt, Pacific herring, and Arctic cod (Figures 7 & 20).
+These species display very different abundance trends over the short time series (biomass estimates exist only for 2010, 2017, 2019, and 2021).
+Estimates for capelin and Arctic cod (Figure 21) have dropped precipitously from 2010 while Pacific herring and rainbow smelt (Figures 7 & 21) estimates have increased.
 These conclusions should be treated with caution as they are highly influenced by the 2010 data and the data do not exist to indicate what an average level of abundance might be for these species.